sihanwusean/sihanwulab/README.md

 1. A Cover Letter describing your interest in this position.
 2. A CV listing your education, training background, publications, and skill set.
-3. A 2-page Research Statement summarizing your current research achievement and future research interest.
+3. One to two Reference Letter(s), including from your current mentor(s).
-4. One to two Reference Letter(s), including from your current mentor(s).
+4. A 2-page Research Statement summarizing your current research achievement and future research interest. (*Optional item.
+You can submit it later upon request.)

 The recruitment is on a rolling basis until all positions are filled.
 We evaluate every applicant equally.
 Successful candidates will be invited for a remote interview with the PI.